 Chief Diversity Officer

-As the Chief Diversity Officer and Associate Provost, Dr. Amy Freeman provides vision and leadership in promoting an institutional culture that values and supports diversity on all campuses of Tufts.
-Reporting to the University’s Provost, she champions initiatives consistent with the President’s Diversity Council recommendations, works closely with the Office of Equal Opportunity as well as other members of the senior Administration, and with School and Divisional leaders with responsibility for initiatives related to diversity and inclusion.
-Dr. Freeman serves as a member of the Provost’s senior leadership team, manages and serve as an ex-officio member of the Diversity & Inclusion Leadership Council (DILC) (chaired by the President) and chairs the Tufts Diversity & Inclusion Working Group (DIWG), with representatives from each of the schools and units.
-Her overall focus is to collaborate with University leadership and the Schools and Administrative Divisions to improve the climate and practice relating to diversity and inclusion on all three campuses at Tufts.
+As the Chief Diversity Officer and Associate Provost, Robert Mack, Ed.D., provides vision and leadership in promoting an institutional culture that values and supports diversity on the Somerville/Medford campus.
+Reporting to the University’s Provost, he champions initiatives consistent with the President’s Diversity Council recommendations, works closely with the Office of Equal Opportunity as well as other members of the senior Administration, and with School and Divisional leaders with responsibility for initiatives related to diversity and inclusion.
+Dean Mack serves as a member of the Provost’s senior leadership team, manages and serve as an ex-officio member of the Diversity & Inclusion Leadership Council (DILC) (chaired by the President) and chairs the Tufts Diversity & Inclusion Working Group (DIWG), with representatives from each of the schools and units.
+His overall focus is to collaborate with University leadership and Administrative Divisions to improve the climate and practice relating to diversity and inclusion on on the Somerville/Medford campus.

 Diversity and Inclusiveness (D&I) Student Representatives

 The student representatives on the D&I Committee serve as a liaison between the Fletcher student body and administration regarding issues and concerns relating to Diversity and Inclusiveness.

 Second Year Representative: TBD